Costeer/101st-Wiki-Remade/mmw-content/channel-overview.md

 ![[loa.png]]

-LOA request is where you write a message to let the people in the server now if you are unavailable **PLEASE ONLY MAKE A LOA REQUEST IF YOU WILL BE GONE FOR MORE THAN 5 DAYS**
+LOA request is where you write a message to let the people in the server know if you are unavailable **PLEASE ONLY MAKE A LOA REQUEST IF YOU WILL BE GONE FOR MORE THAN 5 DAYS**

 ***